 Crossley & Webb had the amazing opportunity of hosting the first Cars & Coffee event by Last Lion Lifestyle for 2017.
 A great group of people with some spectacular cars taking over the Cape Town roads and the hills coming alive with the sounds of supercars!
 A beautiful drive with our first pit stop at Grabouw BP garage, with our next stop on the bridge at Theewaterskloof dam.
 The final drive took us through the spectacular Fraschhoek pass and mountains to end it off at the ideal destination of the Franschhoek Motor Museum.
 A fun and exciting day had by all.
 Crossley & Webb look forward to partaking in the next Cars & Coffee and would like to Thank all who joined us and to Cars & Coffee by Last Lion Lifestyle for inviting us to be a part of such a memorable day.

-Crossley & Webb attended the Kalk Bay run to support the majestic 1913 Cadillac 30 currently for sale in our showroom.
-For the first time all competitors were over 100 years old.
-The competitors were flagged off at the Crankhandle Club in Wynberg, stopped over in Kalk Bay and ended their run at Jubilee Square in Simons Town.
+Crossley & Webb attended the Crankhandle Club’s Kalk Bay run to support the majestic 1913 Cadillac 30 currently for sale in our showroom.
+The veteran run is for vehicles 100 years or older.
+For the first time, all competitors met the requirement!
+With approximately 15 vehicles in attendance, cars and motorcycles.

 Wayne Harley from took part in the Kalk Bay Veteran Run riding a 1917 Triumph Model H. Also known as the Type H and The Trusty, a total of 57 000 Model H’s were made from 1915 until production ended in 1923.